dxcv/q-trader/README.md

 # ********************** Lessons Learned *************************************
+Historical data can be amended.
+Do not trust your API provider (Kraken, CryptoCompare)

 Best months for trading ETH are: Dec - May (Sell in May and go away)

 Limit Order vs Market Order